The Geological secret behind Diamantina Trench in Indian Ocean

 The Diamantina Trench is situated in the eastern Indian Ocean, approximately 1,500 kilometers west of Perth, Australia.

-Diamantina Trench on world map
+Diamantina Trench on the world map

 The Diamantina fracture zone is not a well-known oceanic feature, and it does not appear on most world maps.
-However, it is a deep underwater valley located, east of the Cocos Islands and southwest of Indonesia.
-Diamantina trench indian ocean has a depth of approximately 8,047 meters making it one of the deepest points in the Indian Ocean.
+However, it is a deep underwater valley located east of the Cocos Islands and southwest of Indonesia.
+Diamantina trench indian ocean has a depth of approximately 8,047 meters, making it one of the deepest points in the Indian Ocean.
 The exact location of the Diamantina fracture zone can be found at approximately 12.2°S latitude and 97.8°E longitude.

 Diamantina Trench